fagiothree/idems_translation/common_tools/README.md

 ```

 - `input_file` (mandatory).
 File that will be used as input.
 The file extension will be used to decide on the direction of the conversion i.e. JSON to PO, or PO to JSON.
 - `output_file` (optional).
 File where the converted output will be saved.
 If omitted, the output will be printed on the console.
+If filename has a '.pot' extension, a template file will be created.

 Examples:
 ```